Be a Bridge to Pets Finding

 3. Once you are onboarded, you will have access to a photo album with all dogs and cats available for foster.
 You will work with our foster team to make arrangements for you to pick up your furry houseguest.

 Fostering makes a real difference to animals in need and is a vital part of our mission to make Dallas a “No-Kill” city.
-To become an DPA foster we ask that you:
+To become a DPA foster we ask that you:

-• Provide food, water, litter, toys, enrichment and shelter
+- Provide food, water, litter, toys, enrichment, and shelter (we have donated supplies!)

-• Monitor and communicate your foster dog or cat’s medical and/or behavioral needs with your DPA foster representative
+- Monitor and communicate your foster dog or cat’s medical and/or behavioral needs with the DPA team

-• Transport your foster dog or cat to any necessary vet appointments
+- Transport your foster dog or cat to any necessary vet appointments (we occasionally have volunteers who can help!)

-• Transport your foster dog or cat to DPA adoption events
+- Transport your foster dog or cat to DPA adoption events (we occasionally have volunteers who can help!)

 We pride ourselves on providing outstanding support, services and resources for our fosters.
 Each foster has a dedicated team who serves as your advocate and point of contact with DPA.